 For all of that to work well, you'll also need Wi-Fi that is up to scratch.
 If yours isn't as reliable as your teammates, you might want to consider investing in one of the best mesh networks.

 To make sure you’re all set up and ready to play, we’ve also written a guide to getting your monitor set up, which you can read here: What’s best for your 4K monitor: USB-C, DisplayPort, Thunderbolt or HDMI?

 All that said, here's our list of the finest panels for gaming that are on the market today.

-The best gaming monitors available in 2020
+The best gaming monitors you can buy today in 2022

 If you're in the market for one of the best gaming monitors around, then you want superb colour and contrast, top-of-the-range response times, a high refresh rate and as many extras as you can throw in – and the LG UltraGear 27GL850 excels in all the areas that matter.
 You'll struggle to find a better gaming monitor on the market right now.

 The 27-inch IPS LCD panel runs at a resolution of 2,560 x 1,440 pixels, with a maximum refresh rate of 144Hz.
-It supports both the AMD FreeSync and Nvidia G-Sync standards, and comes with a 1 ms response time that really shines in practice.
+It supports both the AMD FreeSync and Nvidia G-Sync standards, and comes with a 1ms response time that really shines in practice.
 HDR 10 is also supported, with details remaining clear in dark and light parts of the frame.